RalfOGit/sma-emeter-and-inverter-to-influxdb-cpp/README.md

 The software comes as is.
 No warrantees whatsoever are given and no responsibility is assumed in case of failure.
 There is neither a GUI nor a configuration file.
 Configurations must be tweaked by modifying main.cpp.
 A number of obis definitions are given, some of them are commented out, since I do not need them.
 A few inverter command definitions are given.
 InfluxDB specific configurations are found in InfluxDBProducer.cpp.

 The code is based on a Speedwire(TM) access library implementation https://github.com/RalfOGit/libspeedwire.
 The libspeedwire library implements a full parser for the sma header and the emeter datagram structure, including obis filtering.
 In addition, it implements some parsing functionality for inverter query and response datagrams.
-For convenience you may want to create a libspeedwire/ folder right next to the src/ and include/ folders of this repository.
+For convenience you may want to place the libspeedwire/ folder right next to the src/ and include/ folders of this repository.

 The accompanied CMakeLists.txt assumes the following folder structure: